ophusgroup/landing/research.md

 - [(2024) Atomic-scale identification of active sites of oxygen reduction nanocatalysts](https://doi.org/10.1038/s41929-024-01175-8)

 ### ADF-STEM

 Atomic electron tomography (AET) reconstructs the three-dimensional structures of materials at atomic resolution.
-By recording high-resolution STEM images from many projection directions and then using tomographic reconstruction algorithms, we can use AET to map the 3D positions and species of atoms within complex nanostructures.
+By recording atomic-resolution images from many projection directions and then using tomographic reconstruction algorithms, we can use AET to map the 3D positions and species of atoms within complex nanostructures.
 This method is invaluable for studying defects, interfaces, and other structural intricacies in materials that influence their properties.
 AET has transformative applications in materials science, catalysis, and nanotechnology, offering unprecedented insights into the atomic-scale architecture of advanced materials.
+ADF STEM is particularly useful for AET studies, as it provides approximately linear contrast over a wide range of sample thicknesses, and produces contrast which depends on the atomic species.

 ### HRTEM Tomography

+As powerful as ADF-STEM is for AET studies, it has some critical drawbacks: ADF produces little or no contrast for light elements including important species such as C, O, Li and H, and requires a large electron beam dose which may damage beam-sensitive samples.
+Plane wave HRTEM imaging offers an alternative to STEM.
+Phase contrast HRTEM is very dose-efficient, and produces contrast for all atomic species.
+This is why HRTEM is the method of choice for imaging biological samples at high resolution.
+The problem with HRTEM is that it produces complex non-linear contrast, especially for thicker or strongly-scattering samples.
+In order to use it for AET, we have developed inverse multislice algorithms in collaboration with Laura Waller at UC Berkeley.
+We have collaborated with Michael Whittaker at Berkeley Lab to apply this method to solve the 3D structure of clay layers frozen in vitreous ice, even managing to find asymmetric ion concentrations which depend on the curvature of these sheets.